open-telemetry/opentelemetry.io/content/en/blog/2022/jaeger-native-otlp/index.md

     Now that Jaeger supports OTLP, this feels like a step backwards: It results in an increased maintenance burden with very little benefit.

-Now that Jaeger supports OTLP, this feels like a step backwards: It results in an increased maintenance burden with very little benefit.

 ### User Impact